simontorres/goodman_user_manual/user_manual/install.rst

 .. warning:: Remember that we are not providing any kind of support for installation.
 This documentation will be the only existing.

+The following list provides a summary of all the steps.

 - Install ``anaconda``
 - Add ``astroconda`` channel
 - Create virtual environment